 Buying Tickets Online for the Alhambra and the Nasrid Palace

 Buying tickets in advance online is almost essential to see the Alhambra and especially the Nasrid Palace.
 The cheapest advance purchase tickets for the Alhambra is sold directly at the official website.

 The official website of the Alhambra is at www.alhambra-patronato.es even if many others claim official in the name.
 Tickets bought here are the cheapest and carry just a very small service charge.
-Travelers planning several months ahead, could buy tickets from Ticketbar, well before these tickets become available at the official website.
+Travelers planning several months ahead, could buy tickets from online resellers, well before these tickets become available at the official website.
 These advance tickets carry a very small surcharge and are a much cheaper option than having to buy a guided tour, as a certain way of guaranteeing admission.

 Pick the print-at-home option if available – mobile phone tickets and email codes without a barcode must still be exchange at the main gate – ticket window or vending machines – for a paper ticket before entering the Alhambra.
 It is usually also possible to pick up the tickets at the Alhambra’s downtown Granada office at Corral del Carbon – near Plaza Isabel Catolica.

 Individuals may not resell Alhambra tickets.
 Use the correct names and carry identification when visiting the Alhambra complex.

 Online tickets are available from three months to two hours in advance of a visit.
 Tickets on weekends and holiday periods sell out fast and even for seemingly normal days may be unavailable.
 This is in part due to official resellers purchasing for tour groups – tickets not resold may return to the system shortly before the actual date, which explains admission slots becoming available again.